-In addition, the Group currently has a workforce comprising 62% women, with an age range of between 20 - 73 and an average age of 44.
+In addition, the Group currently has a workforce comprising of over 65% women, with an age range of between 23 - 75 and an average age of 43.

 The Company's Diversity Policy is available in the Governance section of the Company's investor website.